BIGJRA/BIGJRA.github.io/reborn.md

 Immediately above this intersection you'll find a pile of trash paper on the left side, between two girders.
 One tile up and one tile right from that contains a hidden *Purple Shard*.

 There's nothing else here for now, so head down and left from this area and enter the first house that you can.
-Inside, you'll find a *Pokesnax*!
+Inside, you'll find a *PokeSnax*!
 This item is crucial for getting certain Pokemon.
 Back outside, go one tile left and all the way down.
 In the final tile you can stand on is a hidden *Exp.
 Candy XS*.

 Head back up and to the right, and you'll find another trainer.
 The building directly above him has a pile of trash paper to its right, which contains a hidden *Blue Shard*.
 Up from here, in a box you can find a hidden *Common Candy*.
 Since we are holding the snax, talk to the dumpster next to it to catch **Gulpin**.
 Inside the house, also thanks to the snax, you'll be able to catch **Whismur**.